minimalparts/SpeakersInVats/README.md

     AVG RMSE, ROTATED - PERTURBED: 0.030520423738435453
     AVG RMSE, ROTATED+SCALED - PERTURBED: 0.02817152011726653

 That is, *work* and *man* are chosen as the two words to test.
 Their neighbourhoods in the control space are printed out.
 Rotation and scaling is applied.
-In the end, the average RMSE is given between
-1) the control and perturbed space; 2) the rotated control space and the perturbed space; 3) the rotated and scaled control space and the perturbed space.
+In the end, the average RMSE is given between a) the control and perturbed space; b) the rotated control space and the perturbed space; c) the rotated and scaled control space and the perturbed space.
 We see that the RMSE decreases, giving a measure of the extent to which rotation and scaling model the effect of the given perturbation.